kalai-rajan/Implementation-Verification-of-I2C-Master-Bus-controller-for-LM75A-sensor-On-FPGA/README.md

 NXP Semiconductors.
 The timing diagram is based upon the I2C Protocol, and this timing diagram is the basis to design of I2C master bus controller state machine and implement them in the FPGA using Verilog.

-The pointer byte is 8bit long and first 6 bits value will be 0, the remaing 2 bit value, has addreess of the register we are going to acess.
+The pointer bye's first 6 bits value will be 0, the remaing 2 bit value, has addreess of the register we are going to acess.

 ![image](https://github.com/kalai-rajan/Implementation-Verification-of-I2C-Master-Bus-controller-for-LM75A-sensor-On-FPGA/assets/127617640/751e684a-e904-4a69-870a-ffc176a7b8be)